Tsim Sha Tsui East Waterfront Podium Garden: History

-The garden's predecessor was the Wing On Plaza Garden (永安广场公园), named after a nearby commercial plaza.
+The garden's Originally named Wing On Plaza Garden (永安廣場公園), named after a nearby commercial plaza, The name was changed to its current name in a gazette published on 2007.

 In 2004, the government relocated the bus terminal of the nearby Star Ferry Public Transport Interchange to this area.
 The Tsim Sha Tsui Spur Line of the Hong Kong MTR, which was supposed to pass through the region, was redesigned into an elevated railway.
 Tsim Sha Tsui East Waterfront Podium Garden was constructed as a part of the redesigned transportation hub, and it was connected to Middle Road Children's Playground, which was also relocated above the East Tsim Sha Tsui station.

 Overview

 The garden was constructed in a Modernist architectural style, with water pool, small theater, dining area and pavilion, as well as two elevators connected to the ground floor.

 Due to its proximity to the shore, visitors are able to see many places along the Victoria Harbour from here, including the Hong Kong Central Library, Island Eastern Corridor, Lei Yue Mun, Kwun Tong District and the Kowloon Bay.
 During holiday seasons, many tourists also come here to see the fireworks of Victoria Harbour.